ianrasmussen05/programming-languages-2021/assignment-1.md

 data PP = I | T PP
 ```

-and then a type of fractions as an algebraic data type with two components a numerator of type `II` and a denominator of type `PP`
+and then a type of fractions as an algebraic data type with two components, a numerator of type `II` and a denominator of type `PP`

 ```haskell
 data QQ = QQ II PN